 Waiting to see how you feel doesn’t make it any better, either.
 The problem is the tissues in your neck are deranged.
 They become inflamed and unlike the sensation of soreness you get out of a really heavy workout, your neck has a pretty limited range of muscle movement.
 When you exercise, this feeling of soreness is a sign your body is producing muscle growth in your legs or arms.
 But most people don’t really exercise their neck, and this soreness from a whiplash injury can be more damaging and long-lasting.

 The scar tissue your body produces in your neck, like any scar, restricts movement in your neck.
 Without treatment and depending on your body, it’s not uncommon for whiplash symptoms to linger for weeks or months.
-Like any pain, if it lasted more than a couple of days you’d get some help.
+Like any pain, if it lasted more than a couple of days you’d get some help, and why it is important to see a chiropractor after car accident.

 Auto injury and whiplash injury fling your head and neck in the initial seconds of an accident, pulling muscles and ligaments in your neck and upper spine.
 Whiplash injures extend beyond just soreness in your neck.
 Additional symptoms of whiplash include neck pain, headaches, shoulder pain, upper back pain, and reduced neck mobility.